Mightyfrong/gallifreyan-translation-helper/README.md

 In case of numbers a bigger line thickness indicates the end of the number or the decimal point so it has to be checked if it applies to the current character.
 The positioning offsets for drawing of the current character in relation to the former is set and the [character is drawn](#Character-Drawing).

-Sherman's takes the phonetical (k or s instead of c)[#C-Handling)].
+Sherman's takes the phonetical [k or s instead of c](#C-Handling).
 C and single q are "allowed" in names only so there is a reminder thrown if these characters are detected.

 ### C-Handling
 **shermansC(word)** returns the full word after converting c to k or s depending on position, following vowel, or reduced ck.